Visko93/MovieScrap/README.md

 # Movie Finder

 ---
-## Search for a movie, or a key word and get Ideas.
+## Search for a movie, or a key word.

 ![React_App.gif](./src/utils/img/React_App.gif)